jon-weareocta/LinkedIn-Connection-Manager/README.md

 1. After collecting connections, use the modal dialog to initiate the messaging process.
 2. Choose "Send Messages" to start sending personalized messages to collected connections.
+3. The extension will randomly select from your saved templates for each message.

 ### Exporting Data